Laboratory Members

 Michael Gardner, Undergraduate Researcher

 Hi!
 I'm Michael and I'm from Greenwood, South Carolina.
 I'm an undergraduate in the Honor’s college for the class of 2027 and I’m double majoring in Genetics and Ecology, Evolution, and Environmental Biology.
-I've been in the lab since January 2024 and I’m currently working on ancestral state reconstructions for kinases with TK activity to gain insight into the roles of chance, contingency, and necessity in evolution.
-Fun fact: My friend Carl makes really great bread
+I've been in the lab since January 2024 and I’ve worked on ancestral state reconstructions for kinases with TK activity to gain insight into the roles of chance, contingency, and necessity in evolution.
+I’m now working on a project to determine the basis of speciation for Saccharomyces species for my Biology Honors Thesis.
+Fun fact: Look up rhinoceros hornbills, they’re my favorite bird!

 Abbey Burris, Undergraduate Researcher